Loch Lomond to Edinburgh: Lakes & Valleys of Scotland

 Day 5: Ardeonaig – Fortingall (18 miles/29 km)

 Today is all about Loch Tay as you pedal the full length of this huge expanse of water.
 The ride along a back road is peaceful and undulating with stunning views across the water of mountains and Ben Lawers.
 Perhaps you will pack a picnic as refreshment stops are minimal until you reach the attractive village of Kenmore at the far end of the loch.
 You can hire a boat or canoe here or relax on the beach with a little refreshment.
-Heading on pedal the flat and delightful Lyon valley for a different scene – little known and cosy.
+Heading on, pedal the flat and delightful Lyon Valley for a different scene – little known and cozy.
 Your characterful hotel nestles in the valley.

 Overnight in Fortingall